Observations on Liber OZ

 —Magick Without Tears, Chapter 72

-Aleister Crowley wrote Liber OZ in 1941 for Louis Wilkinson (AKA Louis Marlow), based on a degree lecture he had written around 1916.
-His original name for it was “The Book of the Goat,” and he considered it as a sort of manifesto for O.T.O.
+Aleister Crowley wrote Liber OZ in 1941, based on a degree lecture he had written around 1916.
+He would refer to it as “The Book of the Goat,” and considered it as a sort of manifesto for O.T.O.
 In a letter to G.J.
 Yorke on Aug.
 30, 1941, he described it as the “O.T.O.
 Plan in words of one syllable,” and in a following letter, dated Sept.
 13, 1941, he wrote, “Rights of Man is an historical document.
 The items don’t go easily on the Tree; but I’ve got them down to five sections: moral, bodily, mental, sexual freedom, and the safefuard tyrannicide ..
 160 words in all.”

 The Hebrew word OZ conveys a number of meanings.
 Pronounced owes, it means “strength.”
 Pronounced ezz, it means “a she-goat.”
 Pronounced ahs, it means “strong, mighty”; but if held a bit longer, it means “to take refuge.”
 The letters Ayin Zayin add to 77, which number also includes such words as BOH, “prayed”; and MZL, “The Influence from Kether,” more commonly translated as “luck.”